e-mail: bok@dhit.pl

 kg/mm²

-In terms of safety, there are several recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or in solvents, and also in water or oil.
-Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.
+In terms of safety, there are many recommendations regarding the use of these magnets.
+It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
+Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

-Apart from immense strength, neodymium magnets have the following advantages:
+In addition to immense strength, neodymium magnets have the following advantages:

 • They do not lose their strength (of the magnet).
-After approximately 10 years, their strength decreases by only ~1% (theoretically),
+After approximately 10 years, their power decreases by only ~1% (theoretically),

-• They are exceptionally resistant to demagnetization caused by an external magnetic field,
+• They protect against demagnetization caused by external magnetic field very well,

-• They exhibit very high magnetic induction on the surface of the magnet,
+• They have very high magnetic induction on the surface of the magnet,

-• The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.
+• Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.

 Disadvantages of neodymium magnets:

-• They can break when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+• They are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 • They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

 Neodymium magnets are among the most powerful magnets on Earth.
-The astonishing force they generate between each other can shock you.
+The astonishing force they generate between each other can surprise you.

-Make sure to review all the information we have provided.
-This will help you avoid harm to your body and damage to the magnets.
+To handle magnets properly, it is best to familiarize yourself with our information beforehand.
+This will help you avoid significant harm to your body and the magnets themselves.

 Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.